bergesinstitute/graf-method/book-4-unit-7.md

 (equivale al *future perfect* en inglés, *I will have* + participle).
 Al igual que en inglés, usamos este tiempo para indicar que una acción en el futuro va a suceder y terminar antes que otra.

-> In English: With a very similar usage to the past perfect, we can construct in Spanish a compound future tense (equivalent to future perfect in English, *I will have* + participle).
+💂 With a very similar usage to the past perfect, we can build in Spanish a compound future tense (equivalent to the future perfect in English, *I will have* + participle).
 As in English, we use this tense to indicate that one action in the future is going to happen and end before another.

 *By the time Juan gets here, I will have already finished my essay.*